HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 Network providers cannot bill you for services for which they fail to obtain prior authorization as required.

-In cases of emergency, benefits will not be reduced for failure to comply with prior authorization.
-However, you must contact us as soon as reasonably possible after the emergency occurs.
+Benefits will not be reduced for failure to comply with prior authorization requirements prior to receiving emergency services.
+However, you must contact us as soon as reasonably possible after you receive emergency services.

 G) Drug Exceptions Timeframes and Enrollee Responsibilities